 If you experience any symptoms of depression, get help as soon as possible.
 Early treatment can help prevent the condition from worsening.

-Doctors and mental health professionals use a variety of patient-centered methods to treat depression.
+Doctors and mental health professionals use a variety of patient-centered methods and evidence-based treatment options to treat depression, including behavioral therapy and cognitive behavioral therapy (CBT).
 Psychotherapy, or talk therapy, is a type of treatment that involves talking about your symptoms and related issues with a therapist or mental health provider.
-Medications for depression include antidepressants, mood stabilizers, and antipsychotic medications.

 6 ways to manage the symptoms of depression